hieuwu/kotlin-android-practice/README.md

 - If we reopen our app, the `onRestart()`,   `onStart()`,  `onResume()` will be called
 - When we press the `Tabs button`, `onPause()` and `onStop()` will be called
 - Then if we go back to our app, `onRestart()`, `onStart()`, `onResume()` wil be called
+- Whatever code runs in `onPause()` blocks other things from displaying, so keep the code in `onPause()` lightweight.
+For example, if a phone call comes in, the code in `onPause()` may delay the incoming-call notification.

 # License